Beet Hummus

 Easy Beet Hummus Recipe

-From salads and juices to spreads and smoothiesred beets bring a refreshing splash of color and earthy, sweet flavor to many dishes—and our beet hummus recipe is no exception.
+From salads and juices to spreads and smoothiescrimson beets convey a refreshing splash of colour and earthy, candy taste to many dishes—and our beet hummus recipe isn’t any exception.

-Loaded with nutrition, including potassium, fiber, Vitamin A, Vitamin C, and powerful antioxidants, beets are grown year round in Mexico and are a staple in Mexican groceries and markets.
-Fortunately, you can find them in your local supermarket, as well.
-Let’s get started with our beetroot hummus recipe!
+Loaded with vitamin, together with potassium, fiber, Vitamin A, Vitamin C, and highly effective antioxidants, beets are grown yr spherical in Mexico and are a staple in Mexican groceries and markets.
+Fortunately, yow will discover them in your native grocery store, as properly.
+Let’s get began with our beetroot hummus recipe!

 Closeup of bowl of red beet hummus sprinkled with beet cubes and sesame seedsCloseup of bowl of red beet hummus sprinkled with beet cubes and sesame seeds